 Figure 5.
 The maximum percentage of midHolocene simulated surface air temperature changes that could be explained by AMOC changes (midHolocene - piControl) for six different models.
-The top 4 panels show the those models with a \geq 5% change in the maximum AMOC strength change of 5% or more at 30°N, while the .
-The bottom two panels give present two examples of models with minimal changes in overall AMOC strength.
-The overlaid contours show the low contribution magnitude of the midHolocene surface air temperature changes themselves (in °C).
-Negative changes are shown with dashed lines, positive changes have solid lines, and locations where the absolute size of the changes are larger than 0.5°C are hatched.
+The top 4 panels show those models with a maximum AMOC strength change of 5% or more at $30^{\circ}$ N. The bottom panels present two examples of models with minimal changes in overall AMOC strength.
+The overlaid contours show the magnitude of the midHolocene surface air temperature changes themselves (in °C).
+Negative changes are shown with dashed lines, positive changes have solid lines, and locations where the absolute size of the changes are larger than $0.5^{\circ}$ C are hatched.